 March 13, 2019 | AtoZ Markets - A blockchain is an “encrypted and shared database” that is spread across more than one computer.
 This translates into every person with access is capable of modifying.
 That ledger without waiting for someone else to authorize them or finish any edits would be doing.

-There are complicated algorithms as part of the system to keep duplicate entries out based on the actual time they were created or changed, so the database updates and every client gets the changes and they are always in sync.
-A blockchain is considered to be secure not only due to the encryption of database, but also because there is no single "master" copy to edit or corrupt the blockchain database on the personal computer is considered to be as valid as the database on any other computer.
+There are complicated algorithms as part of the system.
+That is to keep duplicate entries out based on the actual time they were created or changed.
+So the database updates, and every client gets the changes, and they are always in sync.
+A blockchain is considered to be secure due to the encryption of the database.
+Also, there is no single "master" copy to edit or corrupt the blockchain database on the personal computer.
+It is considered to be as valid as the database on any other equipment.

-A blockchain phone is like any other smartphone, however, it comes backed with extra features pertinent to the blockchain and cryptocurrency.
+A blockchain phone is like any other smartphone.
+However, it comes back with extra features pertinent to the blockchain and cryptocurrency.

 A built-in crypto wallet is also a prominent feature smartphone companies mention when advertising about a blockchain phone.

-Mobility is a significant player here, given the light size a smartphone enjoys in comparison to a laptop, which regardless of how light it is, it can still be a hassle sometimes to carry, especially when the user would be in a hurry.
+Mobility is a significant player here.
+Given the light size, a smartphone enjoys in comparison to a laptop.
+That regardless of how light it is!
+It can still be a hassle sometimes to carry, especially when the user would be in a hurry.

 How many blockchain smartphones are out there?
 List of blockchain phones:

-Up until the time of writing this article, there are very few companies which displayed any interest in releasing phones dedicated to the use of blockchain and cryptocurrency.
+Until now, there are very few companies that displayed any interest in releasing phones dedicated to the use of blockchain and cryptocurrency.